TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 Read Kaspersky Review

-Kaspersky was easy to use and the interface simple to navigate.
+Kaspersky was easy to use and the interface was simple to navigate.
 However, we noticed that anti-phishing protection and the firewall are only available for Windows.
 Some antivirus programs don’t include a firewall because Macs have internal firewalls, but it would have been nice to have more transparency upfront.

+Our TotalAV experience was much different.
+The features were easy to use, and we only had a couple of issues.
 First, the password vault made the system crash when we tested it.
-Second, the dashboard repeatedly gave us notifications to enable full disk access after we already had.
+Second, the dashboard repeatedly gave us notifications to enable full disk access, even though we had already done so.
 That was confusing and a bit annoying.

-But overall, the antivirus worked well and scanning was fast.
+But overall, the antivirus worked well, and scanning was fast.
 It found some threats, and we removed them without issues.

 Winner: TotalAV wins hands down.
 Kaspersky may have some good customer support, but its features are limited to Windows.